Second Interview in Switzerland: What to Expect

 What Changes from Round One

-Round one screens for formal fit: qualifications, languages, availability, broad salary range.
+Round one screens for formal fit: qualifications, languages, availability, and a rough salary alignment.
 Round two examines the person behind the CV.
-Questions are less standardised and more personal: how does the candidate handle conflict?
-What leadership philosophy do they hold?
+Questions are less standardised and more personal: how does this candidate handle conflict?
+What does their leadership philosophy look like under pressure?
 How do they respond to failure?
-The company's detailed knowledge you demonstrate matters significantly.
+The company knowledge you demonstrate, and the quality of your own questions, now carry significant weight.

-Behavioural questions using the STAR method: "Describe a situation where you led a team through a difficult period."
-Strategic questions: "Where do you see yourself in five years?" or "What would you prioritise in your first 90 days?"
-Cultural questions: "What appeals to you about Swiss working culture?" or "How do you handle disagreements in a team?"
+Behavioural questions using the STAR method are standard: "Describe a situation where you led a team through a difficult period."
+"Tell me about a project that did not go as planned and what you did about it."
+Strategic questions follow: "Where do you see yourself in five years?" and "What would you prioritise in your first 90 days?"
+Cultural questions test fit directly: "How do you handle disagreements in a team?" and "What kind of management style brings the best out in you?"

 Frequently Asked Questions